 - Which people/teams work at each location?

 - What is the evacuation plan for each location?

-- What are the major risks for every location and how secure are they to withstand potential damage?
+- What are the major risks for every location, and how secure can they withstand potential damage?

 - What materials do you need to get each location back up and running again?

 It’s natural to panic and lose focus in the midst of a hurricane.
 An emergency plan tailored to your company’s needs is essential to reduce any confusion surrounding a hurricane.
 Your plan should adapt to unavoidable changes in people, assets, and locations.
 It should include basic elements that will not change as your business develops.

 Be sure your data is backed up on an offsite device to protect against on-premises damage, as flooding can destroy on-site servers.
 To save you some time, back up your data regularly so it’s one less thing you have to worry about.
 Backing up your data will protect your business’s information against loss.
 If one server goes down, the backup will save the day!